Particular/docs.particular.net/servicepulse/usage-config.md

 ## Diagnostics

-The Diagnostics tab helps to diagnose any connection issues to the broker, as well as the Audit and Monitoring instances.
+The Diagnostics tab helps to diagnose any connection issues to the broker, as well as the audit and monitoring instances.

 ![usage-setup-diagnostics](images/usage-setup-diagnostics.png "width=600")

 After making any setting changes, press the `Refresh Connection Test` button to see if the problem is resolved.
 If unable to fix the issue, open a [non-critical support case](https://particular.net/support) and include the diagnostic output.

-## Report Masks
+## Report masks

 Information that is considered sensitive can be obfuscated in the usage report.
-All words to be retracted can be specified in the Masks tab - one word per line.
+All words to be redacted can be specified in the Masks tab.
+Specify one word per line.

 ![usage-setup-masks](images/usage-setup-masks.png "width=600")